Van Life // Preparing Your Vehicle For The Road

 Make sure those all those hoses and belts are in good condition and nicely secured. – Especially Coolant and Fuel Hoses

-Change any faulty bulbs– make sure both rear and front lights are working.
+Change any faulty bulbs– make sure both the rear and front lights are working.

 Check your CV Boots are clean and intact, do the joints need greasing?